Zenith-Team/Tsuru/README.md

 #### Let's build a platform for NSMBU custom code hacks

 # Our goal
-The goal of this project is to provide a platform for NSMBU custom code hacks for modders with the same toolset that Nintendo developers had when writing the game.
+The goal of this project is to provide a platform for New Super Mario Bros.
+U custom code for modders with the same toolset that Nintendo developers had when writing the game.
 We also have provided a ton of code examples and premade patches for new modders to learn from and for people who would just like to use them in their own personal mods.
 Project started on March 9 2021.

 # What's here
 Please note that a rewrite is currently in progress, so not everything listed here is available at the moment. **Items with an asterisk next to the name have not been added after the rewrite yet.**
-< something something about actors and the headers comment from the old desc >

 ## Custom Sprites:
 * Actor Spawner